loglizzy/roblox-server-scrapper/README.md

 # roblox-server-scrapper
 Uses http requests of the roblox game api to list the currently servers of a game

-Just for learn, you can modify it to make what you want
+Just for you learn how to use that feature of the game api, you can modify it to make what you want

 ## Dependencies
 ```